SheldongChen/SheldongChen.github.io/_pages/about.md

 - *2024.08*: &nbsp;🎉🎉 SIGMM Student Travel Grant Award.
 - *2024.07*: &nbsp;🎉🎉 two paper are accpepted by ACM Multimedia.
 - *2024.06*: &nbsp;🎉🎉 one paper are published by CVPR.
-- *2020.06*: &nbsp;🎉🎉 we presented FastReID, a powerful toolbox of instance re-identification for academia and industry.
+- *2020.06*: &nbsp;🎉🎉 FastReID are published by ACM Multimedia, a powerful toolbox of instance re-identification for academia and industry.
 It achieves state-of-the-art performance for both person Re-Id and vehicle Re-Id.
 Please refer to our [CODE](https://github.com/JDAI-CV/fast-reid) for more details.

 # 📝 Publications